penguinflys/penguinflys/_pages/about.md

 <!-- I used to be dogmatic, selfish, and ambitious to become someone that can make a difference, but God has changed me to love others take care of people whom I love and give more instead of asking more.
 In the aspect of personality and psychology, I am a bit like "Bruce" in [7 Up series](https://en.wikipedia.org/wiki/Up_(film_series)). -->

 If you want to know whether a penguin can really fly or not, the answer is NO, definitely!
-Video in the head might be the greatest Fools pranks of all time of BBC.
+Following video might be the greatest Fools pranks of all time of BBC.

+{% include video id="9dfWzp7rYR4" provider="youtube" %}

 Please feel free to contact me [📧](mailto:yuanjielovejesus@gmail.com).